lady-h-world/My_Garden/reading_pages/Resplendent_Tree/corr1.md

 Both Speaman and Kendall uses rank values, therefore they can be applied to both continuous and ordinal variables.
 They are both non-parametric method and therefore the input data is not required to be in a bell curve as what Pearson assumes.

-Using all the numerical variables in the data, let's look at their the correlation triangle first.
-In this code, you can choose one of the correlation method, also decide whether you want to show absolute correlation values or not.
+Using all the numerical variables in our campaign data, let's look at the correlation triangle first.
+In the code below, you can choose one of the correlation methods, also decide whether you want to show absolute correlation values or not.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/corr_visual.png" width="823" height="260" />
 </p>

 The correlation triangle is in a heatmap format, so that you can find highly correlated pairs quickly based on the color.
-In this example, we can see, `previous` (number of contacts performed before this campaign and for this client) and `pdays` (number of days that passed by after the client was last contacted from a previous campaign) have a high spearman correlation.
+In this example, we can see, `previous` (number of contacts performed for this client before this campaign) and `pdays` (number of days that passed after the client was contacted last time) have a high spearman correlation.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/corr_visual_out.png" width="806" height="485" />